 Toughened.
 Toughened, pre-stressed glass has been tempered during production with heat and cold which greatly improves its strength, durability, heat resistance, and shatter resistance.

 Monolithic.
-Monolithic glass is a single sheet of architectural glass, as opposed to laminated glass or insulated glass.
+Monolithic glass is a single sheet of architectural glass instead of laminated or insulated glass.

 Borosilicate.
 Borosilicate glass contains boron trioxide, a compound that greatly improves the glass's ability to cope with extreme temperature changes.